 kp is only 256 bit.
 For this reason we need

-to comply key to 512 bit, so we do not reduce hashing space.
+to supply 512 bits of entropy, so we do not reduce hashing space.

 Extended private key is a pair denoted as